Obtain an IP Address from a DHCP Server

 • Number of WAN Ports: Optional.
 To connect more than one service providers, specify the number of WAN ports as needed.

-• Default Interface: Select a default interface if select Dual mode.
+• Default Interface: For Dual Ethernet mode, you need to select a default interface.
 In this scenario, select LAN.

-Note: If you specify the number of WAN ports, enable the WAN X (X refers to the specific number between 2 and 5) and configure related settings.
+5. If you enable multiple WAN ports, enable the WAN port and configure related settings.

 Result